microsoft/AL-Go/Scenarios/secrets.md

 Providing an AuthContext secret with a refreshtoken typically allows you to get access for 90 days.
 After the 90 days, you need to refresh the AuthContext secret with a new refreshToken.
 Note that anybody with the refreshToken can get access to call the API on behalf of the user, it doesn't have to be inside a workflow/pipeline.

-Example: `{"TenantID":"69cb4a05-4ea8-482d-9f33-10fb5cf7db05","Scopes":"https://api.businesscentral.dynamics.com/","RefreshToken":"0.AUUAxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx_s6Eo4YOI","ClientID":"1950a258-227b-4e31-a9cf-717495945fc2"}`
+Example: `{"tenantId":"d630ce39-5a0c-41ec-bf0d-6758ad558f0c","scopes":"https://api.businesscentral.dynamics.com/","RefreshToken":"0.AUUAxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx_s6Eo4YOI","clientId":"1950a258-227b-4e31-a9cf-717495945fc2"}`

 ### App Registration (Service to service authentication)

-In order to use an App Registration for publishing apps to Business Central, you need to register the ClientId (Application Id) of is App Registration inside Business Central.
+In order to use an app registration for publishing apps to Business Central, you need to register the ClientId (Application Id) of is app registration inside Business Central.
 This will create a user inside Business Central and you need to give the following permissions to that user: D365 AUTOMATION and EXTEN.
 MGT. - ADMIN.
 After this, there are two ways you can authenticate, either using Federated credential or using a Client Secret.

 #### Federated credential

-Using a federated credential, you need to register your GitHub repository in the App Registration under Certificates & Secrets.
+Using a federated credential, you need to register your GitHub repository in the app registration under Certificates & Secrets.
 This registration will allow AL-Go for GitHub running in this repository to authenticate without the Client Secret stored.
 You still need to create a secret containing this information.
 The way this works is that AL-Go for GitHub will request an ID_TOKEN from GitHub as a proof of authenticity and use this when authenticating.
 This way, only workflows running in the specified branch/environment in GitHub will be able to authenticate.

-Example:`{"TenantID":"69cb4a05-4ea8-482d-9f33-10fb5cf7db05","Scopes":"https://api.businesscentral.dynamics.com/","ClientID":"a26651f5-0e90-473c-b4f9-e96119aac8b8"}`
+Example:`{"tenantId":"d630ce39-5a0c-41ec-bf0d-6758ad558f0c","scopes":"https://api.businesscentral.dynamics.com/","clientId":"d48b773f-2c26-4394-8bd2-c5b64e0cae32"}`

 #### Client Secret

-Under Certificates & Secrets in the App Registration, you can create a Client Secret, which you can specify in the AuthContext secret in AL-Go for GitHub.
+Under Certificates & Secrets in the app registration, you can create a Client Secret, which you can specify in the AuthContext secret in AL-Go for GitHub.
 With the ClientId and ClientSecret, anybody can authenticate and perform actions as the connected user inside Business Central.

-Example: `{"TenantID":"69cb4a05-4ea8-482d-9f33-10fb5cf7db05","Scopes":"https://api.businesscentral.dynamics.com/","ClientID":"a26651f5-0e90-473c-b4f9-e96119aac8b8","ClientSecret":"OPXxxxxxxxxxxxxxxxxxxxxxxabge"}`
+Example: `{"tenantId":"d630ce39-5a0c-41ec-bf0d-6758ad558f0c","scopes":"https://api.businesscentral.dynamics.com/","clientId":"d48b773f-2c26-4394-8bd2-c5b64e0cae32","clientSecret":"OPXxxxxxxxxxxxxxxxxxxxxxxabge"}`

 ## <a id="AppSourceContext"></a>**AppSourceContext** -> Deliver to AppSource

+Adding a secret called AppSourceContext to an AL-Go for GitHub repository from the AppSource template, enables automatic delivery to AppSource.

 ### Managed identity